badguppy/combine-php/README.md

 ### Defining Components

-A Component is defined by calling the `component` method.
+A Component is defined by calling the static method `component` of the Combine class.
 It takes 3 parameters -
 - `*string* $component_type` Defines the type of the component.
 It is used when loading components of this type.
 - `*string* $path` An interpolated string representing the path to be parsed for loading components of this type.
 - `*mixed* $logic` The loading logic.
 This can be